tang0226/nnjs2/experiments/function-approximation/README.md

 # 7/21/25
-This is a simple 1-variable function approximator that uses basic backpropagation.
+This is a simple 1-variable function approximator that uses backpropagation.

 ## Log
-I coded this up today as an overly-simple example.
-I wanted to make sure I could get some basics down after the difficulties I had with `image-approximator` experiment.
+I coded this up today as an basic example of neural network training.
+I wanted to make sure I could get some fundamentals down after the difficulties I had with `image-approximator` experiment.
 Fortunately, this project worked as intended, demonstrating the validity of my backpropagation calculus (*phew*).

 This simple project showed me just how long NN training can take, even with just a few neurons.
 I also got a feel for how training responds to changes in the learning rate and hidden layer sizes.